smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 Here is an SQL statement that combines all the different combinations of use.

-Interesting enough, there is a bug in the SQL Server where if you combine `LAG` and `LEAD` with the `IGNORE NULLS` clause, you will get erroneous results in the `LeadIgnoreNulls` column.
-You can test this by commenting out the different function calls and review the results.
+Interestingly, there is a bug in SQL Server: if you combine `LAG` and `LEAD` with the `IGNORE NULLS` clause, you get erroneous results in the `LeadIgnoreNulls` column.
+You can test this by commenting out the different function calls and reviewing the results.

 ```sql
 WITH cte_Lag_Lead AS